mbabynames search ✿

 Leonardo Nathaniel

-Meaning: Leonardo = "noble and strong", Nathaniel = "gift of God".
+Meaning: Leonardo = "brave lion", Nathaniel = "gift of God".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Both names are 3 syllables, creating a balanced, symmetrical sound.

 Leonardo Theodore